ckies/website/content/_index.md

 ---

-Most pages I create use cookies, but every time I struggle again with being verbose about how cookies are used.
-I want to stop this, at least for my personal projects.
-This page is my attempt to have a clean ressource which is the base for the **Cookie Policies** I use for other projects.
+Most pages I create use cookies.
+But for every new project or website, I struggle again with being verbose about how cookies are used.
+I want to stop this, at least for my personal projects!

+This page is my attempt to have a clean resource which is the foundation for the **Cookie Policies** and **Cookie Settings** I use for other projects.

 ## Policy Generator